microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

   else emit err_hlsl_unsupported_register_type_and_variable_type

 if udt is set:
-  if default_globals is set:
+  for each register annotation r applied to the udt decl:
-    if contains_numeric is not set and the register type is 'c': emit warn_hlsl_UDT_missing_basic_type for each register annotation r applied to the udt decl: if r has register type t:
+    if r has register type t:
       if srv is not set: